 The services can be provided with different service qualities.
 A circuit switched technology like SDH provides always a guaranteed bit rate service while a packet switched technology like MPLS can provide various service qualities from best effort traffic to a guaranteed bit rate service.
 Ethernet services can be provided for the Ethernet MAC layer or Ethernet physical layer.

 The Ethernet network layer is the Ethernet MAC layer that provides end-to-end transmission of Ethernet MAC frames between Ethernet end-points of individual services, identified by their MAC addresses.
 Ethernet MAC layer services can be provided as Line, LAN and Access services over circuit switched technologies like SDH VCs and OTN ODUs or over packet switched technologies like MPLS and RPR.
 For the Ethernet LAN service Ethernet MAC bridging might be performed within the public transport network in order to forward the MAC frames to the correct destination.
 Ethernet MAC services can be provided at any bit rate.
-They are not bound to the physical data rates (i.e. 10 Mbit/s, 100 Mbit/s, 1 Gbit/s, 10 Gbit/s) defined by IEEE.
+They are not bound to the physical data rates (i.e. 10 Mbit/s, 100 Mbit/s, 1 Gbit/s, 10 Gbit/s, 40 Gbit/s and 100 Gbit/s) defined by IEEE.

 IEEE has defined a distinct set of physical layer data rates for Ethernet with a set of interface options (electrical or optical).
 An Ethernet physical layer service transports such signals transparently over a public transport network.
 Examples are the transport of a 10 Gbit/s Ethernet WAN signal over an OTN or the transport of a 1 Gbit/s Ethernet signal over SDH using transparent GFP mapping.
 Ethernet physical layer services are point-to-point only and are always at the standardized data rates.
 They are less flexible compared to Ethernet MAC layer services, but offer lower latencies.